justpractical/SpiritLevel/index.md

 It has an audio signaling system built in to enable to you hit level or any other angle without needing to be able to see the screen

+### Data Collection and Retention Policy
+No data is collectected from the Spirit Level app.
+All settings and calculation histories are stored locally on your device.